Back to the Journal

 The statistics on anxiety in fertility treatment are not hidden because they are secret.
 They are hidden because no one wants to say them out loud.

-Research published in Fertility and Sterility found that up to 80% of people undergoing fertility treatment experience clinically significant anxiety.
+Research across reproductive medicine journals consistently finds clinically significant anxiety in roughly a third to 40% of people undergoing fertility treatment.
 Not some nervousness.
 Not feeling a bit stressed.
-Clinically significant anxiety that meets diagnostic criteria.
+Anxiety that meets diagnostic criteria.

 You might wonder why the numbers are not even higher given how brutal this process is.
 Researchers suggest that many people undergoing fertility treatment develop coping mechanisms, at least temporarily.
 They compartmentalize.
 They focus on the next step.
 They do not let themselves feel everything at once.
 That can keep numbers somewhat lower in clinical assessments, even while people feel utterly overwhelmed in their actual daily lives.

-One statistic that rarely gets discussed: approximately 10-15% of IVF cycles are canceled before egg retrieval.
+One statistic that rarely gets discussed: approximately 10 to 15% of IVF cycles are canceled before egg retrieval.
 The reasons vary.
 Ovarian response might be too low or too high.
 A cyst might develop.
 Life circumstances might intervene.
-Whatever the reason, starting a cycle and then having it canceled is its own specific grief, distinct from (but related to) a failed transfer.
+Whatever the reason, starting a cycle and then having it canceled is its own specific grief, distinct from but related to a failed transfer.

 You have probably heard that infertility increases divorce rates.
 The reality is more nuanced.
-Research in Human Reproduction found that infertility does increase stress on relationships, but the divorce rate among infertility patients is not dramatically higher than the general population.
+Research suggests infertility does increase stress on relationships, but the divorce rate among people going through fertility treatment is not dramatically higher than the general population.
 The stress is real.
-The relationship damage is real for some couples.
+The relationship strain is real for some couples.
 But the statistic is often weaponized in ways that add shame on top of an already painful situation.

 Randomized controlled trials have tested psychological interventions for fertility patients.
 Cognitive behavioral therapy shows consistent moderate effects on reducing anxiety and depression in this population.
 Mindfulness-based interventions show promise.
 Group support reduces isolation, though the evidence for improving fertility outcomes specifically is less clear.

-I want to say something directly.
-Those statistics above?
-You are not a statistic.
+Those statistics above, you are not a statistic.
 But if you are someone who has felt like you are barely holding it together during fertility treatment, the research is on your side.
 You are not broken.
 You are responding normally to an abnormal situation.
-That 80% number includes you.
-You belong there.

 FAQ